Timeliness Through Telephones: Approximating Information Freshness in Vector Clock Models: Introduction

-To show these results, we proceed as in the MaxRVC case above and use the optimal AvgRVC schedule to build an infinite schedule.
-However in order to keep the average latency low, unlike the MaxRVC analog, we need to repeat communications that deliver messages early to nodes more often than others.
-We show that this can be accomplished with only a logarithmic factor blow-up in the average latencies (Lemma~\ref{lm:clocktoroot}).
+It is not hard to extract an ABT schedule by examining the portion of an AvgRVC scheme that leads to the set of latencies at any given time step.
+In the other direction, to derive a solution to AvgRVC from a solution to ABT, unlike the MaxRVC analog, we need to repeat communications more often to those with lower delay than others.
+We show that this can be accomplished with only a logarithmic factor blow-up in the average latency (Lemma~\ref{createinf}).

+\item \textbf{Approximating ABT and AvgRVC in general graphs}: The following is one of our main results.